What are some strategies to deal with boredom in sobriety?

 Dealing with boredom in sobriety can be challenging, but it’s crucial to find healthy and productive ways to occupy your time.
 Strategies include developing new hobbies and interests, volunteering, getting active, connecting with others, learning new skills, practicing mindfulness and meditation, and setting goals.

-Volunteering: This is a rewarding way to give back to your community and meet new people.
-It’s important to choose a cause that aligns with your values and interests.
+• Volunteering: This is a rewarding way to give back to your community and meet new people.
+When volunteering it’s important to choose a cause that aligns with your values and interests.
+Volunteering helps in recovery by giving you purpose and building connections with peers.

 How can connecting with others help combat boredom in sobriety?